Arthritis and kitchen hacks: healthy eating made easy23 April 2020

 AskSARA gives helpful advice on gadgets and equipment to make everyday activities easier.
 The website will ask you to select the topic you’re interested in and answer a few questions before giving a personalised report full of useful advice and products that may help you.

 “You can buy adapted cutlery that you can grip more easily, and a chopping board with spikes at the bottom – called a Swedish board – that’s supported so it doesn’t move around.
-The Living Made Easy website, set up by the Disabled Living Foundation, has a range of equipment that can help you,” says Paul Cooper, occupational therapist and professional adviser for the Royal College of Occupational Therapists (RCoT).
+The Living Made Easy website has a range of equipment that can help you says Paul Cooper, occupational therapist and professional adviser for the Royal College of Occupational Therapists (RCoT)

 Look out for easy and healthy recipes